kykrueger/openbis/pybis/src/python/README.md

 * `CONTROLLEDVOCABULARY`
 * `MATERIAL`

 When choosing `CONTROLLEDVOCABULARY`, you must specify a `vocabulary` attribute (see example).
 Likewise, when choosing `MATERIAL`, a `materialType` attribute must be provided.
+PropertyTypes that start with a $ belong by definition to the `internalNameSpace` and therefore this attribute must be set to True.

 ## create sample types

 ```
 sample_type = o.new_sample_type(